You know, the more I see of this French president, this Sarkozy guy, the more I like him, ladies and gentlemen.

 Yeah, and the temperature rise is negligible.

-Uh but that's for another moment.
+But that's for another moment.

-Even if we could stop adding to greenhouse gases tomorrow, the earth would continue warming for decades and remain hot for centuries.
+Even if we could stop adding to greenhouse gases tomorrow, the Earth would continue warming for decades and remain hot for centuries.

 We would still face the threat of water from melting glaciers lapping at our doorsteps.